Zakir-Ansari/tech-turorials/todo-monorepo-app/README.md

 You can visit the app, or you can edit the app url in the project settings option.

-In our case, the deployed app url is: `https://create-todo-nine.vercel.app` and that is our create-todo app's production url
+In our case, the app is deployed url is: `https://create-todo-nine.vercel.app` and that is our create-todo app's production url

 ![](../resources/todo-monorepo-app/vercel-create-todo-deployed-UI.png)